Estimate Time4 min

 Key takeaways

-The Fed decided to leave interest rates unchanged after the Federal Open Market Committee (FOMC) meeting that ended June 12, in a move that was widely anticipated by investors and markets.
+The Fed cut its key interest rate by 0.25 of a percentage point after the Federal Open Market Committee (FOMC) meeting that ended November 7, in a move that was widely expected by investors and markets.
+This rate cut brings the target for the federal funds rate to a range of 4.50% to 4.75%.

-Read on for 6 takeaways from the Fed’s most recent decision, and what it might mean for investors.
+Read on for 3 takeaways from the Fed’s latest meeting.

 Fidelity Viewpoints